-The time-dependent functions in \eqref{sir} represent the number of individuals in each class, but contain no information about their spatial distribution.
-Instead, one can replace these concentration functions with spatial-dependent functions describing the density of healthy, infectious and recovered species over some domain in $\R^d$ \cite{Takacs/Horvath/Farago:2019:SpaceModelsDiseases}.
-In this paper we consider a bounded domain in $\R^2$, hence the system \eqref{sir} can be recast as
+The time-dependent functions in \eqref{sir} represent the number of individuals in each class but contain no information about their spatial distribution.
+Instead, one can replace these concentration functions with spatial-dependent functions describing the density of healthy, infectious, and recovered species over some domain $\Omega \subset \R^d$ \cite{Takacs/Horvath/Farago:2019:SpaceModelsDiseases}.
+In this paper, we consider a bounded domain in $\R^2$; hence the system \eqref{sir} is recast as

 However, the model \eqref{sir2} is still insufficient as it does not allow the disease to spread in the domain but only accounts for a point-wise infection.
 Spatial points do not interact with each other but infect species only at their location.
-In order to allow a realistic propagation of the infection, we assume that an infected individual can spread the disease on susceptible species in a certain area around its location.
-Let us define a non-negative function
+To allow a realistic propagation of the infection, we assume that an infected individual can spread the disease on susceptible species in a certain area around its location.
+Let us define a non-negative function with compact support